chrisgeorgej111/BIZ_Card_Extraction/README.md

 The text of the Buisness card is extracted using python regular expression by defining a function and displayed it as dataframe in streamlit in an organized Manner.

 On Clicking Upload to Database Button the data gets stored in the MySQL Database.
+Also the User can read the data from mysql,updata and delete the data of selected of business card in the streamlit itself.